 Aerangis macrocentra can be found in Madagascar, where it grows low down, near ground level, as an epiphyte in mossy forests.
 Aerangis macrocentra produces long, pendant, many flowered inflorescences.
 You can see how this Aerangis macrocentra specimen is growing in my BiOrbAir Review – Growing Miniature Orchids in the BiOrbAir (part six).
 This link takes you straight … Continue Reading →

 Aerangis modesta is a small, epiphytic orchid, which is endemic to Madagascar.
 This small sized orchid enjoys bright, filtered light, and high humidity.
-Articles that mention Aerangis modesta: Beautiful Miniature Orchids to Grow in Terrariums Planting List for Terrariums and Bottle Gardens The Madagascar BiOrbAir Terrarium The Madagascar BiOrbAir Terrarium (part two) The Madagascar Terrarium … Continue Reading →
+Articles that mention Aerangis modesta: Beautiful Miniature Orchids to Grow in Terrariums Planting List for Terrariums and Bottle Gardens The Madagascar BiOrbAir Terrarium The Madagascar BiOrbAir Terrarium (part four) The Madagascar BiOrbAir … Continue Reading →

 Aerangis punctata can be found growing in central highland Madagascar, and also on the island nation of Reunion, at elevations between 900 and 1500m.
 Aerangis punctata is an epiphytic orchid.
 Aerangis punctata grows in humid evergreen forests and in highland forest and scrubland, where it can be found growing on shrubs and trees.
 In its native … Continue Reading →